 As I drove yet another winding road, Badolato appeared like a fairy-tale village perched atop a rather steep hill.
-I halted the car at the first suitable spot, grabbed my camera and climbed down to take a few photos.
+I halted the car at the first suitable spot, grabbed my camera, and climbed down to take a few photos.
 Unfortunately, the town was backlit, but it was impressive all the same.

-Badolato is a charming medieval borgo (the Italian name for a small town) deep-rooted in history and one of the most beautiful towns in Calabria.
+Badolato is a charming medieval borgo (the Italian name for a small town) that is deep-rooted in history and one of the most beautiful towns in Calabria.
 It was the Norman adventurer Robert Guiscard – famous for his conquest of southern Italy and Sicily – who commissioned the building of the hilltop castle in 1080.

 Over the centuries, due to its strategic position overlooking the sea and allowing it to watch for possible raids from enemies, Badolato ended up under successive rulers’ control, craving such a key location.
 Like many other villages in the area, Badolato endured the horrible 1783 earthquake, which spread extensive destruction and killed about 5,000 people.
 Although deeply scarred, the hamlet kept its typical medieval structure, with the crisscrossing meandering lanes.

-In the 1980s, Badolato experienced the same fate as many other Italy townlets: depopulation.
+In the 1980s, Badolato experienced the same fate as many other Italian townlets: depopulation.
 The risks that it might become yet another ghost town were real, and a brilliant initiative was launched: Badolato was put on sale.
 The opportunity met with maybe unexpected success.
 Several people, above all from northern Europe, invested in the houses and renovated them.
-Therefore, don’t get surprised if you meet “locals” speaking German or other foreign languages.
+Therefore, don’t be surprised if you meet “locals” speaking German or other foreign languages.

 One of Badolato’s main characteristics is its churches.
 That might not come as a surprise in a country like Italy, where churches are ubiquitous.
 Still, 14 religious buildings in a hamlet of about 3,000 residents is a lot!
-Even if you’re not a worshipper (and I’m not), churches are often worth visiting, if only for their architecture and the artistic masterpieces they often house.
+Even if you’re not a worshipper (and I’m not), churches are often worth visiting, if only for their architecture and the artistic masterpieces they usually house.
 My favourite was the church of Immacolata (Chiesa dell’Immacolata), dating back to the 17th century and sitting on a panoramic terrace overlooking the gentle hills and the azure blue of the Ionian sea.
 Sadly, I couldn’t visit the interior since it was closed when I was there.
 I always forget that churches have opening hours.